 Table 2 checks the sensitivity of the results with respect to the precise sample used for estimation.
 The first perturbation restricts our attention to long-time OECD members (those that entered before 1975).
 Next we drop outlier observations.
 We then add in two high-inflation countries, Argentina and Brazil.
-Next we drop all countries that experienced inflation of more than 100% in our sample (Chile, Israel, Mexico, Turkey and Uruguay).
+In the fourth column we return to our benchmark sample and in addition we drop all countries that experienced inflation of more than 100% in our sample (Chile, Israel, Mexico, Turkey and Uruguay).
 Finally, we provide estimates for both all countries and only the OECD during the post-1982 era, when both major OPEC oil price shocks were over.
 It is striking that our key coefficient of interest - $\beta_1$ - remains economically large and statistically significant in all of these perturbations.
-(The size of the effect of course varies with the sample; excluding high-inflation countries reduces considerably the potential and actual influence of a quantitative monetary target, while restricting our attention to OECD or low-inflation countries reduces it.)
-Further, $\beta_2$ is also significantly negative (in both the economic and statistical senses) in all cases except when Argentina and Brazil are included in the sample.
+(The size of the effect of course varies with the sample; for example, excluding high-inflation countries reduces considerably the potential and actual influence of a quantitative monetary target.)
+Further, $\beta_2$ is also significantly negative (both economically and statistically) in all cases except when Argentina and Brazil are included.

 Table 3 explores whether the three types of quantitative monetary policy targets - inflation, money growth, and exchange rate - have similar effects on inflation.
 When the three different regimes are allowed to take on different coefficients, the inflation-targeting regime seems to have more of a dampening effect on inflation than the (similar) effects of either exchange rate or money growth targets.
 The differences between the three targets are significant at conventional confidence levels.
 The effect of a successfully hit monetary target on inflation also varies by the type of target; surprisingly, the effect of successfully hitting an inflation target has a positive coefficient.
 Still, the most important differences between different types of monetary regimes may be not in their outcomes, but their sustainability.
 Many countries have abandoned both exchange rate and money growth targets; none has (yet) abandoned an inflation target.
-Our analysis does not capture these differences, and this would be an interesting area for future research.
+Our analysis does not capture this, and it is a subject for future research.

-&lt;sup>4 The latter are defined as observations with a residual estimated to lie more than 1.5 standard deviations from the mean of zero.
+&lt;sup>5 The latter are defined as observations with a residual estimated to lie more than 1 standard deviation away from the mean of zero.

 Table 4 uses instrumental variables estimation to account for possible simultaneity in the equation.
 We are particularly concerned with the possibility that high inflation induces the authorities to introduce or use quantitative targets.
 There is also the possibility that a low inflation environment may encourage the authorities to lock in stability with a transparent monetary policy.
+While using the lead of inflation may help reduce such concerns, it is appropriate to attempt to address them head-on as well.

-As instrumental variables for both our de jure monetary dummy, and the dummy variable for de facto success in hitting this target, we use three political variables and two variables capturing social characteristics.
-They are: a) political constraints (used by Henisz, 2000); b) a dummy for (country x year) observations with a presidential electoral system (taken from Persson-Tabellini, 2001); c) a comparable dummy for observations with majoritarian electoral systems (again taken from Persson-Tabellini, 2001); d) the percentage of males over 25 years old with completed primary education; and e) the percentage of males over 25 years with completed secondary education.
+As instrumental variables for both of our dummy variables, we use three political variables and two variables capturing social characteristics.
+They are: a) political constraints (used by Henisz, 2000); b) a dummy for observations with a presidential electoral system (Persson-Tabellini, 2001); c) a comparable dummy for observations with majoritarian electoral systems (also Persson-Tabellini, 2001); d) the percentage of males over 25 years old with completed primary education; and e) the percentage of males over 25 years with completed secondary education.